apache/hawq-docs/resourcemgmt/ConfigureResourceManagement.md

 ## Configuring the Maximum Number of Virtual Segments <a id="topic_tl5_wq1_f5"></a>

-You can limit the number of virtual segments used during statement execution on a cluster-wise level.
+You can limit the number of virtual segments used during statement execution on a cluster-wide level.

 Limiting the number of virtual segments used during statement execution is useful for preventing resource bottlenecks during data load and the overconsumption of resources without performance benefits.
 The number of files that can be opened concurrently for write on both NameNode and DataNode are limited.
 Consider the following scenario: